How to Keep Food Fresh

 TRICKS FOR KEEPING FOOD FRESH LONGER

 Have you ever reached for fresh produce only to discover it’s already gone bad?
+Now it’s more important than ever to conserve our veggies and cut down on waste.
 Keep your groceries fresher for longer with these easy prepping and storing tricks.

 1. KEEP PRODUCE FRESH